FelishaYuMacias/Node.js-Challenge-Professional-README-Generator/sample-readmes/README.md

 ## License

-MIT - See License file for more information.
+MIT - See license file for more information.